jyli7/readertron/README.md

 4. Sharing a post.
 	- You can see the post-shares of everyone you follow.
 	- You can add a note to that post.
-5. Each user gets his own view of the system, obviously.
 6. API to create a post-share from URL, user (session?), and HTML content.
 7. E-mail notifications.
 8. Comment creation via e-mail replies.